JetBrains/ideavim/doc/set-commands.md

                  - enabled - icon is shown in the status bar
                  - gray - use the gray version of the icon
                  - disabled - hide the icon

+    `ideawaonw`     `ideawaonw` Boolean (default true) [To Be Released] Read as "idea wa on w".
+Enables execution of ":wa" (save all) command on ":w" (save).
+                  This feature exists because some IJ options like "Prettier on save" or "ESlint on save" work only with "save all" action.
+If this option is on, these actions work also with ":w" command.

     `lookupkeys`    `lookupkeys`   List of strings